Azure/helm-charts/phpbb/README.md

 $ helm install --name my-release \
   --set phpbbUser=admin,
   --set phpbbPassword=password \
-  --set mariadb.mariadbRootPassword=secretpassword \
-  --set mariadb.mariadbPassword=Password12
     azure/phpbb
 ```

 The above command sets the phpBB administrator account username and password to `admin` and `password` respectively.
-Additionally it sets the MariaDB `root` user password to `secretpassword` and the MariaDB

 Alternatively, a YAML file that specifies the values for the above parameters can be provided while installing the chart.
 For example,